 By Steve Bain

-For many versions now, CorelDRAW has included extrusion features that enable to apply depth to a single object and rotate it interactively.
+For many versions now, CorelDRAW has included extrusion features that enable you to apply depth to a single object and rotate it interactively.
 While it’s far from 3D modelling, it certainly presents some interesting creative possibilities for drawing objects that would otherwise be challenging to manufacture using manual methods.
 In this next tutorial, I’ll show you how to use 3 ordinary objects to manufacture a single curve that can be extruded and rotated in simulated 3D for some very impressive results.
 It takes only a few clicks, but you’ll need to follow the instructions precisely to be successful.
 Let’s get started:

 - Download the CorelDRAW file I’ve provided here.